garciart/pipeline-demo/02-svn-container/02-svn-container.md

     > **NOTE** - Any repositories named `<none>` that appear are intermediate images, used to build the final image.
 However, the `--rm` option should have told Podman to delete them after a successful build.

-8. Using the new image, create an SVN node and attach it to the network:
+9. Using the new image, create an SVN node and attach it to the volume and the network:

     ```
     # Optional; stop and remove the node if it exists
     sudo podman stop svn_node
     sudo podman rm svn_node
     # Create the node and attach it to the network
-    sudo podman run -dt --name svn_node --replace --restart=unless-stopped --net devnet --ip 192.168.168.10 --cap-add AUDIT_WRITE svn_node_image
+    sudo podman run -dt --name svn_node --replace --restart=unless-stopped -v svn-root:/var/www/svn -w /var/www/svn --net devnet --ip 192.168.168.10 --cap-add AUDIT_WRITE svn_node_image
     ```

-9. Look at the containers:
+10. Look at the containers:

     ```
     sudo podman ps --all